geekswagg/univention-corporate-server/doc/changelog/index.rst

 ====

 * The options ``startTls`` and ``connectionPooling`` are incompatible in :program:`Keycloak`
-  26. As of this version, ``connectionPooling`` will only be enabled if ``startTls`` is disabled.
+  26. As of this version, ``connectionPooling`` will only be activated if ``startTls`` is deactivated.
 This is due to underlying limitations with pooling secure (``TLS``) connections (:uv:bug:`58183`).

 * Add ``basic`` scope as default scope when creating ``OIDC`` relying party clients